Of these 3 attributes, IQ, Talent, and Grit, which do you believe is the greatest predictor of success?

 “Champions aren’t made in gyms.
 Champions are made from something they have deep inside them.

 They have to have last minute stamina, they have to be a little faster.

 They have to have the Skill and the Will

 ..the WILL MUST be STRONGER than the SKILL.”

 Find some way to get a little better today.

 Looking for a way to get better right now?
 Sign up for my free email course, 6 Secrets of Elite Infielders.
 There are few things that elite infielders know that most players don’t, including how to create more time so they rarely feel rushed, how to always get the good hop, and more.
 Click here to sign up.

 Doug Bernier, founder of Pro Baseball Insider.com, debuted in the Major Leagues in 2008 with the Colorado Rockies, and has played professional baseball for 5 organizations (CO Rockies, NY Yankees, PIT Pirates, MN Twins, & TX Rangers) over the past 16 years.
 He has Major League time at every infield position, and has played every position on the field professionally except for catcher.
-Where is he now?
-After 16 years of playing professionally, he is now a professional scout with the Colorado Rockies.
-You should click to watch this great defensive play by Bernier
+(You should click to watch this great defensive play by Bernier) Where is he now?
+After 16 years of playing professionally, Doug retired and took a position as a Major League scout with the Colorado Rockies for 2 years.
+Currently Doug is the Data and Game Planning Coordinator with the Colorado Rockies